 In a bit of a disappointing move, Topps is keeping the green colors used on the 2019S1 set for the sketches.
 The fronts of the sketches appear to be exactly the same as the We Hate the 90’s set.
 Both the Garbage Pail Kids banner and nameplate are green.
 Just like with the 2018S2 Oh the Horror-ible set there will be two different shaped sketches.
 Artists were given half of their die-cuts in the regular garbage can version, while the other half are a tombstone die-cut.
 2018S2 had coffins as the additional die-cut.
 The backs of the sketches feature some familiar OS characters.
 Dead Ted, Weird Wendy and Tommy Tomb.

 The confirmed sketch lineup appears to be down from the previous set.
 2019S1 We Hate the 90’s had 56 artists complete sketches.
-So far 46 of the 56 have confirmed they will be completing sketches for 2019S2 Revenge of Oh the Horror-ible.
-The returning artists are: David Acevedo, Simone Arena, Ro Garcia Astorga, Quinton Baker, Michael Barnard, Bobby Blakey, John Brewer, Pat Chaimuang, Daniel Contois, Jasmine Contois, Sobot Cortez, Jason Crosby, Shawn Cruz, Dave Dabila, Vincenzo D’Ippolito, Joe Dobbins, Joey Fitchett, Shane Garvey, Patrick Giles, Daniel Goodroad, Dennis Gortakowski, Kelly Greider, Jason Heil, Lowell Isaac, Robert Jimenez, Rickey Kipfer, Mike McHugh, Rory McQueen, Lily Mercado, Ryan Moffett, Rich Molinelli, JM Monserrat, Victor Moreno, Barry Nygma, Jay O’Leary, Darrin Pepe, Steve Potter, Todd Rayner, Chad Scheres, Brent Scotchmer, Anthony Skubis, Matt Steffens, Mike Stephens, Floyd Sumner, Gregory Tilson, Dan Burn Webster, Gavin Williams and Clinton Yeager.
+So far 50 of the 56 have confirmed they will be completing sketches for 2019S2 Revenge of Oh the Horror-ible.
+The returning artists are: David Acevedo, Simone Arena, Ro Garcia Astorga, Quinton Baker, Michael Barnard, Bobby Blakey, John Brewer, Neil Camera, Pat Chaimuang, Daniel Contois, Jasmine Contois, Sobot Cortez, Jason Crosby, Shawn Cruz, Dave Dabila, Vincenzo D’Ippolito, Joe Dobbins, Joey Fitchett, Shane Garvey, Patrick Giles, Daniel Goodroad, Dennis Gortakowski, Kelly Greider, Jason Heil, Lowell Isaac, Robert Jimenez, Rickey Kipfer, Mike McHugh, Rory McQueen, Chris Meeks, Lily Mercado, Ryan Moffett, Rich Molinelli, JM Monserrat, Victor Moreno, Barry Nygma, Jay O’Leary, Darrin Pepe, Steve Potter, Todd Rayner, Chad Scheres, Brent Scotchmer, Anthony Skubis, Matt Steffens, Mike Stephens, Floyd Sumner, Gregory Tilson, Dan Burn Webster, Gavin Williams and Clinton Yeager.
 Emma Burges, David Gacey, Paul Mangione, Joe McWilliams, Cathy Razim, and Magnus VonRobotsson for various reasons will not be completing sketches on this set.
-As of press time I have not heard back from Neil Camera, Dave Dabila, Vincenzo D’Ippolito, and Chris Meeks.
-Once again, for the second set in a row, there have been no new sketches identified.
+Once again, for the second set in a row, there have been no new sketch artists identified.
 However, there are 3 artists returning to GPK sketches cards after a break; Simon Jacobsohn, Jon Gregory, and Bryan Abson.
-This brings the current total of sketch artists to 49.
+This brings the current total of sketch artists to 53.
 This article will be updated as new artists are confirmed.